Haymarket affair

-The Haymarket affair, also known as the Haymarket massacre, the Haymarket riot, the Haymarket Square riot, or the Haymarket Incident, was the aftermath of a bombing that took place at a labor demonstration on May 4, 1886, at Haymarket Square in Chicago, Illinois, United States.
-It began as a peaceful rally in support of workers striking for an eight-hour work day, the day after the events at the McCormick Harvesting Machine Company, during which one person was killed and many workers injured.
-An unknown person threw a dynamite bomb at the police as they acted to disperse the meeting, and the bomb blast and ensuing gunfire resulted in the deaths of seven police officers and at least four civilians; dozens of others were wounded.
+The Haymarket affair, also known as the Haymarket massacre, the Haymarket riot, the Haymarket Square riot, or the Haymarket Incident, was the aftermath of a bombing that took place at a labor demonstration on May 4, 1886 at Haymarket Square in Chicago, Illinois, United States.
+The rally began peacefully in support of workers striking for an eight-hour work day; it was held the day after a May 3 rally at a McCormick Harvesting Machine Company plant on the West Side of Chicago, during which two demonstrators had been killed and many demonstrators and police had been injured.
+At the Haymarket Square rally on May 4, an unknown person threw a dynamite bomb at the police as they acted to disperse the meeting, and the bomb blast and ensuing retaliatory gunfire by the police caused the deaths of seven police officers and at least four civilians; dozens of others were wounded.

-In the internationally publicized legal proceedings that followed, eight anarchists were convicted of conspiracy.
-The evidence was that one of the defendants may have built the bomb, but none of those on trial had thrown it, and only two of the eight were at the Haymarket at the time.
+Eight anarchists were charged with the bombing.
+They were convicted of conspiracy in the internationally publicized legal proceedings.
+The evidence put forward in the court trial was that one of the defendants may have built the bomb but none of those on trial had thrown it, and only two of the eight were at the Haymarket at the time.
 Seven were sentenced to death and one to a term of 15 years in prison.
-Illinois Governor Richard J. Oglesby commuted two of the sentences to terms of life in prison; another committed suicide in jail before his scheduled execution.
+Illinois Governor Richard J. Oglesby commuted two of the sentences to terms of life in prison; another died by suicide in jail before his scheduled execution.
 The other four were hanged on November 11, 1887.
-In 1893, Illinois Governor John Peter Altgeld pardoned the remaining defendants and criticized the trial.
+In 1893, Illinois Governor John Peter Altgeld pardoned the remaining defendant and criticized the trial.

-The Haymarket Affair is generally considered significant as the origin of International Workers' Day held on May 1, and it was also the climax of the social unrest among the working class in America known as the Great Upheaval.
-According to labor historian William J. Adelman:

 The site of the incident was designated a Chicago landmark in 1992, and a sculpture was dedicated there in 2004.
-In addition, the Haymarket Martyrs' Monument was designated a National Historic Landmark in 1997 at the defendants' burial site in Forest Park.
+In addition, the Haymarket Martyrs' Monument was designated a National Historic Landmark in 1997 at the defendants' burial site in Forest Park, Illinois.
+The Haymarket affair is generally considered significant as the origin of International Workers' Day held on May 1.
+It was also the climax of the period of social unrest among the working class in America known as the Great Upheaval and Great Railroad Strike of 1877.

-Background
+Events

-Following the Civil War, particularly following the Long Depression, there was a rapid expansion of industrial production in the United States.
-Chicago was a major industrial center and tens of thousands of German and Bohemian immigrants were employed at about $1.50 a day.
-American workers worked on average slightly over 60 hours, during a six-day work week.
+Following the Civil War, particularly following the Long Depression, industrial production was rapidly expanded in the United States.
+Chicago was a major industrial center, and tens of thousands of German and Bohemian immigrants were employed at about $1.50 a day.
+American workers worked, on average, slightly over 60 hours during a six-day work week.
 The city became a center for many attempts to organize labor's demands for better working conditions.
 Employers responded with anti-union measures, such as firing and blacklisting union members, locking out workers, recruiting strikebreakers; employing spies, thugs, and private security forces and exacerbating ethnic tensions in order to divide the workers.
 Business interests were supported by mainstream newspapers, and were opposed by the labor and immigrant press.